Manchester Phoenix: Attendance

-The club has attracted a significantly lower set of attendance figures than the Manchester Storm did.
-During the team's first season the average attendance for all home league fixtures was given as 2,267, in a 17,245 seat arena (although only the lower 4,500 seats were made available for public use during games).
+The club attracted a significantly lower set of attendance figures than the Manchester Storm did.
+During the team's first season, the average attendance for all home league fixtures was given as 2,267, in a 17,245-seat arena (although only 4,500 of the lower bowl seats were made available for public use during games.
+This comprised the seating blocks along the sides of the ice, with those behind the goals being inaccessible).
 When the move to Altrincham was completed, the attendance averaged 800, climbing to 1,027 in the 09–10 season.
-This makes the club the third best attended club in the EPIHL, behind the Guildford Flames and Milton Keynes Lightning, and the ninth overall in Great Britain.
+This made the club the third-best attended club in the EPIHL, behind the Guildford Flames and Milton Keynes Lightning, and the ninth overall in Great Britain.